 SCOPE

 Article 3 of the EPBD requires Member States to adopt a methodology for the calculation of the energy performance of buildings.
 This can be adopted at national or regional level.
-Although Article 3 and the provisions related to the calculation of cost-optimal levels (Articles 4 and 5) have not been changed, the common general framework for the calculation of energy performance of buildings described in Annex I is revised in order to improve the transparency and consistency of the existing 35 different regional and national energy performance calculation methodologies.
+Although Article 3 and the provisions related to the calculation of cost-optimal levels (Articles 4 and 5) have not been changed, the common general framework for the calculation of energy performance of buildings described in Annex I and Annex III is revised in order to improve the transparency and consistency of the existing 35 different regional and national energy performance calculation methodologies.

 In particular, point (1) of Annex I has been revised in order to better address how the energy performance of buildings has to be determined and expressed, while emphasizing the obligation of Member States to describe their national calculation methodologies taking into consideration the energy performance of buildings standards (EPB standards).